Morrisons has won the battle for McColl’s ownership - is the struggling chain saved?

-After a weekend battle between Morrisons and EG Groups, the supermarket giant has won out in its bid to take on the struggling McColl’s convenience chain.
+Morrisons has triumphed over EG Groups in its ambition to take on the faltering McColl's convenience store business after a weekend struggle.

-McColl’s had initially confirmed it has gone bust and would appoint administrators, putting 1,100 shops and 16,000 jobs at risk.
+All of McColl's employees will keep their positions while the company's stores are transferred to the new owner, and Morrisons will take over the company's two pension plans.

-Sky first reported on Thursday 5 May that the corporation could call in administrators as early as the next day.
+The convenience store business went bankrupt on Friday 6 May, putting the futures of its 1,160 stores and 16,000 employees in jeopardy.

 McColl’s had been in talks with potential lenders to help strengthen the company, which struggled during the pandemic due to supply chain challenges, inflation and a large debt load.